leon0410898/XPS13-9300-hackintosh/README.md

 ### Known Problem
 * ~~Second sleep will cause kernel panic~~
 * ~~can‘t disable cfg lock (will be appreciate if someone can help)~~  take a look -> https://github.com/Not-a-true-statement/OC-XPS-13-9300
-* poor sound quality for high end earphone, but sounds OK for 10 dollars earphone.
+* ~~poor sound quality for low impedance headphones , but sounds OK for normal earphone.~~ all working perfectly
 * thunderbolt hotplug not working
 * display may be very dark if wake immediately
 * usb-c to hdmi/DP probably not working